classBabacar/Connect4/README.md

 Right now, the game allows for 1v1 play but in the near future I plan to incorporate an AI with the concept of MinMax.

 # Game Updates
-I had to refactor the whole code because if I wanted to incorporate an AI my previous method would not be a suitable starting place but now I believe I am in good condition to implement an AI..see ya soon
+I had to refactor the whole code because if I wanted to incorporate an AI my previous method would not be a suitable starting place but now I believe I am in good condition to implement an AI..see ya soon.
+I had to refactor some more because I generated the ai but it was difficult to maintain so I needed to change base version.

 # Features Added
 - Rematch option